 Lionel Benedict Nicolson (1914–1978) was a British art historian and author.
-He was the elder son of authors Harold Nicolson and Vita Sackville-West.
+He was the elder son of Harold Nicolson and Vita Sackville-West.
 He was Deputy Surveyor of the King’s Pictures (1939–1947), serving in British Army Intelligence for the duration of the Second World War.
-He was editor of the Burlington Magazine (1947–1978).
+Nicolson was editor of the Burlington Magazine (1947–1978).